nnirror/facet/README.md

 ### Outputs

 Facet can synthesize and orchestrate the playback of multiple FacetPatterns simultaneously, producing audio, MIDI, or OSC output.
 By default, patterns will continually regenerate each loop.
-In order to only regenerate every n loops, use the `.every()` method.
+In order to only regenerate every n loops, use the `.whenmod()` method.
 In order to continue playing a pattern and not regenerate, use the `.keep()` method.
 In order to only play back once, use the `.once()` method.

 ### Audio output
 - **play** ( _PlaybackFacetPattern_, _pitchSequenceData_ = 1 )